 These days, most of us spend a considerable amount of time in front of a computer with a keyboard as our main input device.
 As such, it's important to choose a keyboard with features that suit our needs, whether it's for gaming or productivity.
-We do the work of narrowing down the choices to the most common use cases and hopefully help you choose one that suits you.
+We do the work of narrowing down the choices to the most common uses and hopefully help you choose one that suits you.

 The best keyboard for gaming we've tested so far is the SteelSeries Apex Pro.
 This is a great mechanical keyboard that features SteelSeries' OmniPoint linear switches.
 These are unique as you can use the software to customize their actuation point to better suit your usage.
 A lower actuation point will feel quicker and more responsive, which is great for gaming.
 You can then raise it when you need to work and want to reduce the amount of unwanted registered keystrokes and reduce typos.

 This keyboard is very well-built thanks to its aluminum frame and great ABS doubleshot keycaps.
 It even comes with a nice magnetic wrist rest that's comfortable to use for long gaming sessions.
 The board also has full RGB backlighting, which can be customized inside the software.
 There's also a customizable OLED screen that can display whatever you want.
 Right next to it, you have dedicated media keys, which are very useful to control your music and volume without needing to minimize your game.

 Unfortunately, some gamers might be disappointed by the lack of dedicated macro keys, but at least every key can be reprogrammed.
 The wrist rest is also a dust magnet but is easily cleanable.
 This is one of the most versatile mechanical keyboards and its customizable switches make it a unique option.